 Myth: PRP facials hurt.

-Fact: There’s slight discomfort for a few minutes during and after the procedure, but noting significant.
+Fact: There’s slight discomfort for a few minutes during and after the procedure, but nothing significant.

 Myth: PRP facials are exorbitantly expensive.